Fredobedo/JVS2X/README.md

 <BR><<
 <BR><img src="images/traces.JPG">
 <BR>>>
-If you don't want to compile it, I also have placed debug versions in 'build' folder too.
+<BR>If you don't want to compile it, I also have placed debug versions in 'build' folder too.

  <h2>LED States</h2>